JoacimLord/The-Luna-Framework/README.md

 # How to get started

-Simply clone, fork or download the project.
-Run the Setup.bat file to generate your solution.
+Clone, fork or download the project, and run the Setup/Setup.bat file to generate your solution.
 The only file that you need to include is the "LFW.h" header file and the <imgui/imgui.h> file.
-Feel free to to rename and use the Sandbox project as your starting point.
+I suggest to rename the Sandbox project and use that as your starting point!

 # - API DOCUMENTATION